zkytony/zkynet/README.md

 An autodiff framework with a PyTorch-like API that supports tensor inputs and outputs.

+**Caveat: The autodiff of the current framework only works for scalar/vector input and output.**

 Key points to note:
 - all inputs to functions represented using our computational graph are expected to be [JAX arrays](https://jax.readthedocs.io/en/latest/_autosummary/jax.numpy.array.html).

-**Caveat: The autodiff of the current framework only works for scalar input and output.
-Jacobians are not computed.**

-**Caveat: The autodiff of the current framework only works for scalar input and output.
-Jacobians are not computed.**

 ## Examples